Isutzu/OnTime/README.md

 * Just press the <button>START LUNCH </button>  button and the alarm will fire up 30min after.
 * A notification is received when the the HOME or BACK button is pressed and the CountDownTimer will appear on the notification.
-* When the alarm is activated an Activity will appear and the user can stop the sound and reset the alarm by pressing the <button> STOP </button>
+* When the alarm is activated the main Activity will appear and on top and the user can stop the sound and reset the alarm by pressing the <button> STOP </button> button